Fatih Altaylı: Career

 He was born on 20 September 1962 in Van.
-After attending primary and secondary school at Çavuşoğlu College, he continued his education at Galatasaray High School.
-He graduated from Galatasaray High School.
+After attending primary and secondary school at Çavuşoğlu College, he continued his education at Galatasaray High School, from where he graduated.
 After attending Boğaziçi University Faculty of Economics and Administrative Sciences for a while, he left the school and transferred to Istanbul University Faculty of Communication in 1984.
 However, he left this school without receiving his diploma.
 Altaylı stepped into journalism at the newspaper Cumhuriyet as a sports reporter in 1982.
 After Cumhuriyet, he worked at Gelişim Meydan.
 Then he moved to Günaydın and Güneş newspapers.
 He worked as editor-in-chief for a short amount of time at Gelişim Yayınları.
 Later, he held various positions in the Asil Nadir Group, including board membership and chairmanship.
 After the Güneş newspaper was closed down in 1992, Altaylı went to military service.
 In 1993, after returning from military service he co-founded the radio station Best FM.
 From 1995 on, Altaylı continued with broadcasting at Show Radio for about one year.
 The same year, he was appointed news presenter at the sister media Show TV channel.
 In addition, he started to present his own program Teke Tek (One to One).

 In 1996, Altaylı transferred to Doğan Media Group.
 While writing his column at Hürriyet, he was tasked with the post of a coordinator at Radio D in the same media group.
 In the summer of 2002, Fatih Altaylı was appointed top executive of the television channel Kanal D.

 In 2005, he parted ways with Doğan Media Group and joined Sabah Media Group, his Teke Tek programme broadcast on Kanal D was transferred to atv and he continued his columns in Sabah.
 He worked as editor-in-chief at Sabah.
 He resigned in 2007 after the TMSF seized Sabah newspaper and atv due to financial problems of the former owner Dinç Bilgin.
 Altaylı worked a while as a freelancer writing at his own website before he was appointed the top executive of the newly established newspaper Habertürk in January 2009.
 During his time as a freelancer, he had also been working as a news presenter at the television channel Kanal 1.
 He had also presented the program Teke Tek at Ciner owned sister media channel Habertürk TV, which he had joined in 2008 and worked for until his resignation in 2023.